Hi, I'm

 Front-end skills

-My focus as a developer is mainly on browser based websites and webapps, ranging from static "corporate" websites to fully modular dashboards.
+My focus as a developer is mainly on browser based websites and webapps, ranging from static corporate websites to fully modular dashboards.
+I've specialized in data visualization techniques and KPI dashboards, building advanced map visualizations from JSON data.

-Javascript ES6
+Javascript

 My day to day programming language, for frontend and backend